 The CAE must be a Certified Public Accountant (CPA) or a Certified Internal Auditor (CIA).
-He must have at least five (5) years experience as Auditor-In-Charge, Senior Auditor or Audit Manager in the regular audit of a Bank.
+He must have at least five (5) years of experience as Auditor-In-Charge, Senior Auditor or Audit Manager in the regular audit of a bank.

 The CAE oversees and is responsible for the internal audit activities of the Bank, including outsourced activities.
-The CAE, together with the President, attests in writing, at least annually, that a sound internal audit, control and compliance system is in place and working effectively.
+The CAE, together with the President, attests in writing, at least annually, that a sound internal audit, control, compliance, risk management and governance system is in place and working effectively.